datastaxdevs/workshop-cassandra-driver-nodejs-portugues/README.md

 #### Secure Connect Bundle

-The other piece needed is the SCB, a zip file containing certificates needed for the authentication to work.
+The other piece needed is the SCB, a zip file containing certificate and settings needed for the authentication to work.
 Go to your Astra DB console, choose your `nodepractice` database and pick the "Connect" tab.
 In the menu, click on the "Connect using a driver / Node.js" item and the main page